 The WIDA MODEL for Kindergarten assessment is an optional replacement to the Kindergarten W-APT and it yields a score between 1 and 6 on the WIDA ELP scale.
 To learn more about this test kit, please visit the WIDA MODEL page under "Assessment."

 The cost of the W-APT is included within the cost of the ACCESS for ELLs assessment for Consortium members.
-Authorized consortium member educators are able to download and print off this assessment using their designated W-APT district-wide login.
-Please contact your district test coordinator for the login and/or to find out how to get copies of the test.
+Authorized consortium member educators are able to download and print off this assessment..
+Please contact the WIDA Client Services Center if you have questions or need access at 1-866-276-7735 or by email at email@example.com.

 Purpose and Use